rchapman2000/covid_swift_pipeline/README.md

 # TAYLOR (Trimming Amplicons You LOve Rapidly)
 This pipeline takes gzipped fastq files and outputs .bam files aligned to NC_045512.2 as well as consensus fastas.
-Notably this pipeline incorporates [primerclip](https://github.com/swiftbiosciences/primerclip/tree/deltest).
-By default input files should be paired-end fastq files to cover the 116-255 bp amplicons produced from the Swift Amplicon SARS-CoV-2 Panel.
-Expected format is `*.R1.paired.fastq.gz` and `*.R2.paired.fastq.gz`. `--SINGLE_END` can also be specified for single end reads.

-This pipeline can also be run without the primerclip option by specifying `--NO_CLIPPING` for consensus generation of non-Swift SARS-CoV-2 samples.
+Notably this pipeline incorporates [primerclip](https://github.com/swiftbiosciences/primerclip/tree/deltest), and can handle both Swift and QiaSeq primersets.
+Without specifying any additional options, default input files are paired-end fastq files that cover the 116-255 bp amplicons produced from the Swift Amplicon SARS-CoV-2 Panel. `--SINGLE_END` can also be specified for single end reads.
+This pipeline can also be run without the primerclip option by specifying `--NO_CLIPPING` for consensus generation of non-Swift or non-QiaSeq SARS-CoV-2 samples.

 ## Installation